mfcabrera/hooqu/docs/key_concepts.rst

 Adapted from this `this document
 <https://raw.githubusercontent.com/awslabs/hooqu/master/docs/key-concepts.md>`_.

 This document is is targeted towards advanced users or contributors.
-The concepts here are not necessary to use ``hooqu``.
+These are mostly technical notes and not strictly necessary to ``hooqu``.

 There are a few key concepts that will help you to understand the code base.